Business Owner’s Insurance Policy (BOP)

 A BOP includes two foundational types of coverage that work together to protect your business:

-Personal and advertising injury — for claims like slander or copyright infringement in your marketing.
+Personal and advertising injury — such as slander or copyright infringement in your marketing

-Legal defense costs — covers attorney fees and settlements related to covered claims.Commercial Property Coverage
+Legal defense costs — including attorney fees and settlements related to covered claimsCommercial property coverage

 Protects your business assets, including: